EspenAlbert/EspenAlbert/README.md

 ### Let's create something!
-I'm a 🇳🇴 developer living in 🇪🇸 with six years of experience in building and deploying software across the stack and clouds.
-I have the most experience with Python, Terraform, and AWS, but I'm always open to using other technologies.
+I'm a Norwegian developer based in Spain with 10+ years of experience building and deploying software across the stack and clouds.
+Python is my favorite language, and I spend a lot of my free time writing open-source packages and publishing them on PyPI.
+I care about every stage of the development cycle, from idea to delivery, and I'm always looking for ways to automate and improve the systems I use to build systems.
-I hold a master's degree in Computer Science from the Norwegian University of Science and Technology.
-I care about every stage of the software development cycle, from idea to delivery.
-I'm passionate about writing clear code, building helpful tools, and contributing to open-source.

-I have the ability to stay focused, and I'm enthusiastic about learning and improving my skills.
-I enjoy having a never-ending list of tools to explore and use.
-I actively seek feedback, and I'm happy to contribute mine.
-I have a positive attitude and try to take everything with a smile.
-I'm more of a hands-on type than a manager.
-I use systematized workflows and weekly/quarterly summaries to reflect on and plan how to allocate my time and improve my skills.

-When I'm not coding, I enjoy climbing, lifting weights, walking on my hands, exploring nature, and trying new activities or sports.
-I believe in using code to improve the world, and I'm on a mission to build and use skills for the greater good.
+I'm hands-on by nature, enthusiastic about learning new tools, and currently collaborating with AI to improve my developer workflows.
+Outside of work, I like being outdoors all year, right now I'm trying to master windsurfing, improve my handstand skills, and set a PR on the 3k run.

 <br/>